10 Steps to Landing Your First UX Job

 1. Get involved in the UX community.
 Attend user experience networking events, meetups, and conferences.

 2. Connect online.
 Follow relevant companies, and industry thought leaders on social media and LinkedIn and read UX-related blogs and publications.
-Join communities like ADPList, Design Buddies, Designer Hangout, Designer Slack Communities, Designer News, DesignX, Design Leadership Forum and follow Design Leaders on LinkedIn, Twitter and Instagram like Adam Perlis (me), Stephen Gates, Dr. John Maeda, Adam Fry-Pierce to name just a few, to begin engaging in the conversations online.
+Join communities like Design Buddies, Designer Slack Communities, Designer News, DesignX, Design Leadership Forum and follow Design Leaders on LinkedIn, Twitter and Instagram like Adam Perlis (me), Stephen Gates, Dr. John Maeda, Adam Fry-Pierce to name just a few, to begin engaging in the conversations online.

 3. Make a great impression.
 When you attend events, meetups, and conferences, don't just show up—make sure you're prepared to contribute value to the conversations and interact authentically.